 I’m a proponent of home automation and am not sold on the Wink ecosystem at this stage.
 So, this one isn’t for me.

 But if you’re just looking for a solution on how to lock your garage door without other hubs and devices, the Quirky Ascend is a good candidate.
 It gets the job done and is priced competitively.
-You can also try your own wifi garage door opener DIY system if you want more freedom.
-But if you have more than one door to automate, I would recommend checking out a home automation hub or the home grown solution.
+You can also try your own DIY smart garage door opener system if you want more freedom.
+But if you have more than one door to automate, I would recommend checking out a home automation hub or the homegrown solution.

 Like what you see?
 Spread the word!